clr_grayscale() has a selection of different methods to turn colors into

 for the color value.
 So the color rgb(60, 120, 40) would have the "min_decomp"

 value of 40 and "max_decomp" value of 120.
-If method is "red_channel"
+If method is "red_channel",

-, then the corresponding color channel
+"green_channel" or "blue_channel", then the corresponding color channel

 will be selected for the values of grayscale.